postgres-ai/nancy/help/nancy_run.md

   Path of Postgres pgdata placed on local storage to use in experiments.
 All changes at database, which done during experiment will be stored.

+  <b>--pgdata-dir</b>

+  Path where need to place Postgres pgdata on local storage to use in experiments.
+All changes at database, which done during experiment will be removed.

   <b>--commands-after-container-init</b> (string)

   Shell commands to be executed after the container initialization.
 Can be used